josepeon/math/README.md

 - Worked on **Stokes' theorem** and its relationship between line integrals and surface integrals
 - Applied surface integral concepts to **heat flow** and **electromagnetic field** problems
 - Reflected on the progression from single integrals through multiple integrals to surface integrals

+## October 4–6, 2025 – Practice Log

+- Reviewed and consolidated understanding of **integration** techniques, including definite and indefinite integrals
+- Practiced applying integration to compute areas, volumes, and physical quantities
+- Worked through problems involving **integration by parts**, **substitution**, and **trigonometric integrals**
+- Explored connections between integration and earlier calculus concepts, reinforcing the fundamental theorem of calculus
+- Focused on careful, step-by-step solutions to build confidence and accuracy

+## October 7–9, 2025 – Practice Log

+- Transitioned to more **applied assignments** involving calculus concepts in real-world scenarios
+- Introduced and practiced **Riemann sums** as a method for approximating areas under curves
+- Worked on setting up Riemann sum expressions and interpreting their meaning
+- Explored the relationship between Riemann sums and definite integrals, connecting discrete and continuous perspectives
+- Applied these concepts to practical problems and began exploring historical context for calculus development

+## October 10–11, 2025 – Practice Log

+- Focused on **conceptual and historical assignments** in calculus
+- Studied the contributions of **Euclid**, **Pythagoras**, and **Suzuki** to mathematical foundations
+- Explored **Fermat's** work on tangents and maxima/minima, laying groundwork for derivatives
+- Reviewed the development and meaning of the **derivative**, including its geometric and physical interpretations
+- Investigated the concept of **gradient descent** and its significance in optimization and machine learning
+- Reflected on how historical developments connect to modern calculus and AI applications

+---

+## Reflection

+This journey began with a need to rebuild algebra fundamentals and has progressed through linear algebra, single- and multivariable calculus, and into the historical and conceptual roots of mathematics.
+By moving from basic equations and functions to advanced topics like surface integrals, Riemann sums, and gradient descent, I've developed not only technical proficiency but also a deeper appreciation for the evolution of mathematical ideas.
+Understanding the historical context—from Euclid and Fermat to modern calculus—has enriched my intuition and provided a strong foundation for tackling AI and machine learning concepts with confidence.